hschneider/neutralino-ext-rust/README.md

 ```

 Each incoming **poll-message** forces Rust to stop listening on the WebSocket and processing
 the queue instead.
-When the **stopPolling-message** is sent, the frontend stops polling.
+When the **stopPolling-message** is sent back, the frontend stops polling.

 ## Modules & Classes Overview